 Sara Toomey, MD, Mphil, MPH, MSc

-Dr. Toomey serves as Chief Experience Officer (CXO) at Boston Children’s Hospital.
-Together with Marcie Brostoff, she leads the Office of Experience.
-Dr. Toomey is an Assistant Professor at Harvard Medical School and in the Division of General Pediatrics at Boston Children’s Hospital.
+Dr. Toomey serves as Senior Vice President, Chief Safety and Quality Officer, and Chief Experience Officer (CXO) at Boston Children’s Hospital.
+Together with Jon Whiting, she leads the Office of Experience.
+Dr. Toomey is an assistant professor at Harvard Medical School and in the Division of General Pediatrics at Boston Children’s Hospital.
 She is a general pediatrician and health services researcher.
 Dr. Toomey is the managing director of the AHRQ/CMS-funded Center of Excellence for Pediatric Quality Measurement at Boston Children’s Hospital.
 As part of the center’s work, she is also a member of the core team tasked with developing a measure of pediatric inpatient experience of care, the Pediatric Consumer Assessment of Healthcare Providers and Systems (Pediatric HCAHPS) Survey.

 Dr. Toomey serves as the physician liaison between the Boston Children’s Hospital Family Advisory Council and the enterprise.
 She also currently practices inpatient and outpatient pediatrics.